yuwunii/ReplayBufferGuide/README.md

   - Color Space = Rec.
 709
   - Color Range = Limited
 - Recording
-  - Filename Formatting = (You can leave as is.
-Hover over the text box to see formats)
+  - Filename Formatting = %CCYY-%MM-%DD\%CCYY-%MM-%DD %hh-%mm-%ss
+    - This will make it so a new folder gets created every day for easier orginazation
+    - Leave as is if you are going to use OBSPlay.
+Unsure if it works together.
   - Overwrite if file exists = Unchecked